 - to maintain weight you will need to eat at TDEE

 - to lose weight you will need to eat below TDEE

 A proper calculator will show the exact surplus (for weight gain) or deficit (for weight loss).
 For a healthy weight loss I always advise to choose a small to moderate deficit on your TDEE at most.

 Do you have any questions about this?
-Or do you need help with your macros?
 Feel free to contact me: